Greeshma2903/Greeshma2903/README.md

 </div>

-- A freshman pursuing Computer Science engineering. 👩‍🎓
+- A sophomore pursuing Computer Science engineering. 👩‍🎓
 - I am interested in Web development and am currently working on my Javascript skills.
 I also like to make simple art/Illustrations.
 - Pronouns : She/Her 😄
 - Fun fact : I am weirdly obssessed with Dal 😋